ivcore/dotfiles/README.md

     $ cd dotfiles

-Then you can run either `install.sh` (recommended method) or if you have stow installed `installstow.sh`.
+Then you can run either `stow.sh` (recommended method) if you have stow installed  or my custom script `install.sh`.

+    $ ./stow.sh

+Or

     $ ./install.sh

-Or

-    $ ./installstow.sh

-Note that, when using `install.sh` all previous config files that aren't symlinks will be moved to `~/dotfiles/backup`
+Note that, when using `install.sh` all previous config files that are symlinks will be removed and the ones that aren't will be moved to `~/dotfiles/backup`

+## Understanding GNU Stow
+As explained [here](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/), when you run `stow dir`, stow takes the content inside the `dir` directory, and symlinks the content to the parent directory (one directory **above**) of the one where the `stow dir` command was run.

 ## to-do
 - [ ] Fix `install.sh` so it works for everything outside of `/dotfiles/config/`
 - [ ] Fix `git-prompt.sh`